j3k0/cordova-plugin-purchase/README.md

 When making receipt validation requests, the purchase plugin uses, by default, the browser's ajax capabilities.
 This sometime causes issues with CORS restriction.
 CORS also imposes an extra back-and-forth with the server (the CORS preflight request) to ensure the server allows for such request to be made.
 By installing the [advanced-http plugin](https://github.com/silkimen/cordova-plugin-advanced-http), you get rid of those issue and benefit from the extra feature of the the plugin, like advanced authentication option.
 Read the [advanced-http](https://github.com/silkimen/cordova-plugin-advanced-http) plugin documentation for details.
 </details>

+### Note for Capacitor users

+Capacitor users can install this new version of the plugin without the help of the awesome-cordova-plugins wrapper.
+Just install the `cordova-plugin-purchase` module and `import "cordova-plugin-purchase"` in files where it's needed.
+See [here](https://github.com/danielsogl/awesome-cordova-plugins/issues/4457) for some info.

 ### Setup your Application

 See [Setup iOS Applications](https://github.com/j3k0/cordova-plugin-purchase/wiki/Setup-for-iOS-and-macOS#setup-ios-applications) and [Setup Android Applications](https://github.com/j3k0/cordova-plugin-purchase/wiki/Setup-for-Android-Google-Play#setup-android-applications).